Schools and playgroups in remote communities often face many challenges when it comes to language and literacy.

 With this in mind, our Book Buzz team has been collaborating with playgroups and Families as First Teachers programs in remote communities to be able to assist them in reading and sharing books in first languages

-“We’re currently working on QR codes,” says Laura, “We’re aiming to put QR codes at the back of all the books that are translated - we already have six books translated into Kriol with recordings to go along with them, and have a number of others in the pipeline.
+“We’re currently working on QR codes,” says Laura, “We’re aiming to put QR codes at the back of all the books that are translated - we already have six books translated into Kriol with recordings or animations to go along with them, and have a number of others in the pipeline.
 This means that the teachers, parents and children will be able to both read in language, and listen to the books in language.”

 By adding QR codes with recordings to the translated books, our aim is to help community members and children become more confident in reading their language.